NNLP-IL/Hebrew-Resources/README.rst

 * `All-Rights (כל זכות) <https://github.com/kolzchut>`_ {Each repository is licensed separately} - All-Rights (כל-זכות) is the leading site about rights and entitlements in Israel.

+* `Old Newspapers <https://www.kaggle.com/datasets/alvations/old-newspapers?select=old-newspaper.tsv>`_ {`CC0: Public Domain <https://creativecommons.org/publicdomain/zero/1.0/>`_} - The HC Corpora was a great resource that contains natural language text from various newspapers, social media posts and blog pages in multiple languages.
+This is a cleaned version of the raw data from newspaper subset of the HC corpus.

 Linguistic Resources
 ====================